vidjil/vidjil/doc/immunobiological_background.md

 ### DNA structure
 - Most of our cells contain a set of chromosomes that is unique between individuals
-- Chromosomes are organized in pairs: one from each parent
+- In humans, chromosomes are organized in pairs, inherited from each parent: humans are "diploid"
+- In other species, chromosomes may be grouped differently (haploid, tretraploid, etc.)
 - Chromosomes are made of two long strands of molecules called nucleotides, which make up DNA
 - DNA contains 4 different nucleotides:
   - Adenine, abbreviated A